 (2) The examinee has failed the Master's examination if one of the examinations stated in subsection 1 has been irreversibly evaluated as "insufficient" or is irreversibly deemed "insufficient".
 Examinees are to be notified if they have failed the Master's examination.
 This notification is to include information on legal remedies.
 After the student's removal from the register of students, the chairperson of the examination board will upon request issue a certified document, listing the examinations and assessments taken by the student and their respective grades, as well as the examinations missing in order for the student to complete the Master's examination.
+This certification must include a statement that the student has irreversibly failed the Master's examination.
 Upon request, the chairperson of the examination board will issue a document listing only the completed examinations and assessments and their respective grades.